Migraine – Symptoms, Causes and Treatment

 - Preventive treatment

-Lifestyle modifications include maintaining a headache diary, timely food intake, adequate sleep, identifying and avoiding migraine triggers.
-Headache diary includes frequency of headaches in a week, nature of pain, duration of headache, precipitating and relieving factors.
+Lifestyle modifications for managing migraines include maintaining a headache diary, eating on time, getting adequate sleep, and identifying and avoiding migraine triggers.
+Additionally, incorporating home remedies can provide relief.
+The headache diary includes the frequency of headaches in a week, the nature of pain, the duration of the headache, and the precipitating and relieving factors.

 Preventive treatment reduces the frequency of migraine attacks and gradually prevents them.
-Triptans, beta-blockers, antidepressants and antiepileptics are some of the drugs used to prevent migraine attacks.
-To achieve better patient compliance triptans are available as nasal sprays and orally disintegrating strips.
+Triptans, beta-blockers, antidepressants, and antiepileptics are some of the drugs used to prevent migraine attacks.
+To achieve better patient compliance, the triptans are available as nasal sprays and orally disintegrating strips.
 Botox injections are another mode of treatment for chronic migraine.
-Recently monoclonal antibodies were introduced as a form of treatment for migraine.
+Recently, monoclonal antibodies were introduced as a form of treatment for migraine.